 Downloading them is usually free.
 These companies make their money elsewhere, so you might have to pay trading fees or to withdraw your money.
 It’s important to check the fee structure before you start.

-Yes, apps have been developed over a long time to keep them as safe and secure as possible.
+Yes, they have been developed over a long time to keep them as safe and secure as possible.

 Yes, in a manner of speaking.
-The stock brokers themselves are strictly regulated by financial authorities across the world and have to put in place lots of consumer protections.
-So if you choose a respected, established company then you can be confident the app is regulated too.
+The stockbrokers themselves are strictly regulated by financial authorities across the world and have to put in place lots of consumer protections.
+So if you choose a respected, established company then you can be confident their app is regulated too.